Fee Schedule & Support offered by Abrolhos Group

 We have expertise in assisting those in our community who have specific learning difficulties and associated social problems.
 Our aim is to facilitate early identification and accurate assessment so that a range of options can be given to the families

-The Abrolhos Group in time with the National Health and Medical Research Council in Australia, the Education Department of WA and the National Institutes of Health in the USA recommend accessing timely educational psychometric assessments.
+The Abrolhos Group is in step with the National Health and Medical Research Council in Australia, Telethon Kids Institute, the Education Department of WA and the National Institutes of Health in the USA.
+We recommend early accessing of psychometric assessments.

 Our thoughts are in line with the following deliberations.

-On 3 June 1999 a meeting of Geraldton school principals, educational psychologists, paediatricians approved the following triggers for Educational Psychology Assessments for students at risk:
+On 3 June 1999 a meeting of Geraldton school principals, educational psychologists, paediatricians approved the following triggers for psychometric assessments.

 - Suspension or threatened suspension